-Inflation: 2.5%
+Inflation:

+Salary increases:

-Salary increases: 5.6% average, including inflation Wage inflation 3.25% (3.00% for teachers)
+5.6% average, including inflation

+Wage inflation:

+2.75% (2.25% for teachers)

-Investment rate of return: 7,25% net of pension plan investment expense, including inflation
+Investment rate of return: 6.75% net of pension plan investment expense, including inflation

-Mortality rates were based on the RP-2014 employee generational mortality tables for males and females, with credibility adjustments, adjusted for fully generational mortality improvements using Scale MP-2015, based on last experience study.
+Mortality rates were based on the Pub-2010 Health Retiree Mortality Tables with credibility adjustments for each group (Police and Fire combined) and projected fully generational mortality improvements using Scale MP-2019.

-The actuarial assumptions used in the June 30, 2019 valuation were based on the results of the most recent actuarial experience study, which was for the period July 1, 2010 - June 30, 2015.
+The actuarial assumptions used in the June 30, 2020 valuation were based on the results of the most recent actuarial experience study, which was for the period July 1, 2016 - June 30, 2019.

 Long-term Rates of Return - The long-term expected rate of return on pension plan investment was selected from a best estimate range determined using the building block approach.
 Under this method, an expected future real return range is calculated separately for each asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rate of return net of investment expenses by the target asset allocation percentage and by adding expected inflation.
+Following is a table presenting target allocations and geometric real rates of return for each asset class: